RaffaeleTranfaglia/Cult/README.md

 Observations:
 - The database adopted is SQLite.
 - Since Django framework does not support composite primary keys, each model has a non-composite primary key.
-In case location uniquness for multiple attributes is needed, a UniqueConstraint object is defined.
+In case location uniqueness for multiple attributes is needed, a UniqueConstraint object is defined.
 - Synchronization of database accesses is guaranteed by Django.

 ## Recommendation System